eqbeats/eqbeats/README.md

 ### Dependencies

-* A webserver that supports fastCGI
+* A webserver that supports FastCGI
-* Postgresql
+* PostgreSQL
 * libfcgi (or just fcgi in some package managers)
-* Cgicc
+* GNU cgicc
 * FFmpeg
-* Optional: A haskell compiler and some other haskell stuff for hitsd
+* Optional: A Haskell compiler (like GHC) for hitsd
 * Optional: Python 3.x and psycopg2 for YouTube support

 ### Preliminary setup